 I dodged out the area of the door in an image below and as you can see it's definitely open.
 The floor appears to be carpet perhaps like that in Room 237.
 I can't tell.
 It is blue or blue-green.
 Curiously, if you really dodge it out, you see the bit of "room" beyond may be unfinished set.

-We also see a peculiar light effect on the wall next to Room 237, a shining that looks almost like a phantom doorknob.
+We also see a peculiar yet ordinary light effect on the wall next to Room 237, a shining that looks almost like a phantom doorknob.
 This may very well be a reflection of light off the metal tray of the nearby ash can, but that it is so obviously there leads me to think it's not insignificant, especially as it resembles a door knob in form and we have a door across the hall that is open but hidden, and we have Danny about to try a doorknob to Room 237.
 That's a lot of focus on doorknobs.
 It's a big moment in the film, Danny approaching Room 237, and is surrounded with door/doorknob peculiarities.

-If nothing else, that phantom door knob on the left speaks to the fact we are viewing a phantom door knob on the right.
+I wonder if that phantom door knob on the left speaks to the fact we are viewing a phantom door knob on the right.
 The viewer sees the dark space on the right, the glint of metal, and accepts this is a closed door.
 After all, in a previous shot they'd seen the door was closed.
 But that glint of metal is the latch plate in the door frame rather than the door knob, and that dark space is not the closed door but an open door.
 Our minds have formed the phantom door knob.
 It isn't there.
 The phantom door knob on the left, in a way, remarks on this.
 It too, after all, is a phantom, likely formed via the ash can, but it is a phantom of which we are aware from the beginning as Kubrick has positioned it to stand out.
 This phantom will catch your eye long before the absent door.

 If that phantom light is off the ash can, one will notice that it wasn't there when Danny came to a halt to look back at Room 237, the door of the room on his right still closed.